CACFP Administrative Manual Section 6.2

 Capital Expenditure Approved List—School Food Authorities Only

-Effective February 23, 2017, for SFAs on the CACFP, specific prior written approval is not required for equipment ($5,000 or more per unit) that is detailed on the USDA Capital Expenditure Approved List.
+Effective February 23, 2017, for School Food Authorities (SFA) on the CACFP, specific prior written approval is not required for equipment ($5,000 or more per unit) that is detailed on the USDA Capital Expenditure Approved List.
 This list is located on the CDE Capital Expenditure Approved List web page.

 CACFP reimbursement is supplemental funding that is intended to enhance a center’s food service operation, so that a center may provide better-quality food to more participants.
 Consequently, most centers will use their reimbursement for a limited number of CACFP expenses.
 The CDSS strongly recommends that agencies exhaust their reimbursement on food and food service supplies.

 If there is CACFP reimbursement that remains after exhausting these categories, agencies can consider expensing other allowable expenses.

 The following list of allowable expenses is confined to a small number of typical expenses that coincide with the cost categories of the center budgets in the CNIPS.
 Centers must include program expenses in the appropriate CNIPS budget categories.
 Please refer to the FNS Instruction 796-2, Revision 4 and 2 CFR, Part 200 for full details on each of these cost categories, the level of approval required for these costs, and documentation requirements.